 The Republic of Singapore is a major financial hub in Southeast Asia for international trade, financial services, innovative technologies, capital investment and, of course, forex and CFD trading.
-After London and New York, it is home to the next largest foreign exchange centre, and its highly educated population of 5.6 million people is very attuned to the financial markets and their opportunities for investment gains.
+After London and New York, it is home to the next largest foreign exchange centre, and its highly educated population of 5.6 million people is very attuned to the financial markets and their opportunities.

 Traditional retail forex trading has been available for decades, but the advent of contracts for difference (CFDs) created a very popular mode for trading currency pairs, both in Singapore and around the world.
 If you would like to discover more about this exciting new medium, Forextraders is here to help you learn about CFDs and their benefits.
 We will also tell you a bit about how forex trading is regulated in Singapore and how easy it is to get started in five easy steps.
 Lastly, we can help you choose a reliable broker from a list of the very best CFD brokers in Singapore.